Vitaocy/VitaocyThings/README.md

 - `CURVE` — glide character: exponential, linear or logarithmic; the curve preview on the display follows the knob.
 - `CHANCE` — probability that the glide triggers instead of jumping (0 to 100%).
-- Each control has a **CV input**: an incoming signal (envelope, LFO, anything) shifts the knob's value, and the small knob below the input sets how strongly.
+- `CV input` for each control: an incoming signal (envelope, LFO, anything).
   At full depth a ±10 V signal sweeps the entire range of the control.
 - `IN` — 1 V/octave input, `OUT` — glided 1 V/octave output.
 Polyphonic.